kubedb/cli/docs/guides/memcached/custom-config/using-custom-config.md

 ## Overview

-Memcached does not allow to configure database via any configuration file.
-However, configuration parameters can be sent as arguments while starting the memcached docker image.
-To keep similarity with other KubeDB supported databases which support configuration through a config file, KubeBD has added an additional executable script on top of the official memcached docker image.
-This script parses the configuration file then send them as arguments of memcached binary.
+Memcached does not allows to configuration via any file.
+However, configuration parameters can be set as arguments while starting the memcached docker image.
+To keep similarity with other KubeDB supported databases which support configuration through a config file, KubeDB has added an additional executable script on top of the official memcached docker image.
+This script parses the configuration file then set them as arguments of memcached binary.

 To know more about configuring Memcached server see [here](https://github.com/memcached/memcached/wiki/ConfiguringServer).

-At first, you have to create a config file named `memcached.conf` with your desired configurations.
+At first, you have to create a config file named `memcached.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume in `spec.configSource` section while creating Memcached crd.
 KubeDB will mount this volume into `/usr/config` directory of the database pod.

 In this tutorial, we will configure [max_connections](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L672) and [limit_maxbytes](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L720) via a custom config file.
-We will use configMap as volume source.
+We will use a ConfigMap as volume source.

 **Configuration File Format:**
 KubeDB support providing `memcached.conf` file in the following formats,